 If you’re struggling to come up with new content ideas all the time, AI tools can help.
 Not all ideas will be original, given that AI pulls from the same databases, but it can spark inspiration.

-Voice search is growing, and AI tools and voice search rely on NLP.
-These tools can help you optimize your content for voice search to help users find content more easily.
+Voice search is growing, and AI tools rely on NLP.
+These tools can help you optimize your content for voice search, making it easier for users to find it.

 These are all ways that AI can enhance and amplify your processes, but note that a human is still involved.